msen7437/Kubernetes-Performance-Testing/Testing-Environment/DescriptionOfTheEnvironment.md

-If you add the  [Monitoring](Monitoring.md) your environment should look something like this:
+If you add the  [Monitoring](Monitoring.md) to your environment should look something like this:

 ![image-20230301220039049](../Images/running_env.png)